… admonition:: Check your version!

 git pull . upstream/master

 2. Make sure all existing tests and linters pass.
-Run setup_hooks.sh to create a git hook that will run the linter before you push your changes.
+Run setup_hooks.sh to create a git hook that runs the linter before you push your changes.

 3. If introducing a new feature or patching a bug, be sure to add new test cases in the relevant file in ray/python/ray/tests/.

 4. Document the code.
-Public functions need to be documented, and remember to provide an usage example if applicable.
+Document public functions, and remember to provide a usage example if applicable.
 See doc/README.md for instructions on editing and building public documentation.

 5. Address comments on your PR.
 During the review process you may need to address merge conflicts with other changes.
-To resolve merge conflicts, run git pull . upstream/master on your branch (please do not use rebase, as it is less friendly to the GitHub review tool.
-All commits will be squashed on merge.)
+To resolve merge conflicts, run git pull . upstream/master on your branch.
+Don’t use rebase, because it’s less friendly to the GitHub review tool.
+We squash all commits on merge.

-6. Reviewers will merge and approve the pull request; be sure to ping them if the pull request is getting stale.
+6. Reviewers approve and merge the pull request.
+Be sure to ping them if the pull request is getting stale.

-• When you first create a PR, add an reviewer to the assignee section.
+• When you first create a PR, add a reviewer to the assignee section.

-• Assignees will review your PR and add the @author-action-required label if further actions are required.
+• Assignees review your PR and add the @author-action-required label if further action is required.

 • Address their comments and remove the @author-action-required label from the PR.